40% discount from 6.5.-31.05.2023: Save almost 100 € on the A2 Remote Pilot Certificate!

 Our contribution

 As part of the AMI-PGS project, Droniq is enabling and testing the connection of the eVTOLs or landing system to its own UAS Traffic Management System (UTM).
-For this purpose, Droniq uses its products and solutions for drone traffic integration, such as antenna sensing and UTM environment.

 With these technologies, Droniq supports the positioning and guidance of eVTOLs and ensures the flow of information between eVTOLs and other air traffic participants within the UTM.